 Sort and arrange items in the Finder on Mac

-There are four ways to view items in a Finder window: as icons, as a list, in columns or in a gallery view.
+You can view items in a Finder window as icons, as a list, in columns or in a gallery view.
 To choose a view, click one of the View buttons at the top of the Finder window.